 Beyond driver’s education in situational and traffic awareness, drivers also need to be educated in courtesy and civism.
 They should learn to scan the road and any traffic hazards well ahead of time.
 Drivers should also be taught simple techniques to avoid confrontational situations.
 There is no substitute for maintaining alertness and personal commitment to acceptable roadway behavior.
 Education should increase motorists’ awareness of pedestrian presence on the streets and roads.

 However, education only goes so far.
 Punishments for distracted driving should be harsher.
 Fines should be prohibitively expensive for drivers of all ages.
 Distraction-related accidents should lead to the loss of one’s driving privileges, mandatory driver’s education classes, and steep fines, just as DUI does.
 Awareness campaigns have helped to decrease drunk driving incidents, and the same could potentially work for distracted driving.

 Personal injury attorneys have only so many legal tools available to provide adequate compensation for pedestrians who fall victim to distracted driving.
 A good attorney will use every tool afforded by the law to seek compensation for you if you were injured in a pedestrian accident.
-If you or a loved one is badly harmed due to a car driver’s distracted driving or negligence, contact a pedestrian accident lawyer, like a pedestrian accident lawyer in Kansas City, MO, to schedule a consultation.
+If you or a loved one is badly harmed due to a car driver’s distracted driving or negligence, contact a pedestrian accident lawyer, to schedule a consultation.